Smail Morabit

-Smail Morabit (born 5 July 1988) is a French footballer who plays for French amateur side SSEP Hombourg-Haut.
+Smail Morabit (born 5 July 1988) is a French footballer who plays as a forward for French amateur side SSEP Hombourg-Haut.

 Career

-Born in Forbach, Morabit began his career with Union Sportive Forbach and signed in summer 2007 for German club SF Köllerbach.
+Born in Forbach, Morabit began his career with US Forbach and signed in summer 2007 for German club Sportfreunde Köllerbach.
 After one season with SF Köllerbach, in which he scored 7 goals in 26 matches, Morabit signed a two-year contract with Eintracht Braunschweig on 21 August 2008.
 After two years, he left Eintracht Braunschweig on 30 June 2010.
-Morabit then signed a contract with CS Fola Esch of the Luxembourg National Division.
+Morabit then signed a contract with Fola Esch of the Luxembourg National Division.
 However, after only one week and without playing any matches for Fola Esch, Morabit terminated his contract.
 As his reason, he later stated to have been disappointed by the lack of professionalism in football in Luxembourg.

-Ahead of the 2019–20 season, Morabit joined French club US Sarre-Union.
+Ahead of the 2019–20 season, Morabit joined French club Sarre-Union.
 He left for SSEP Hombourgh-Haut, newly promoted to Régional 2 (tier 7) in the summer of 2020.
 In the summer of 2021, Morabit returned to Luxembourg after signing with US Mondorf.
 Ahead of the 2022-23 season, Morabit made the switch to fellow league club Swift Hesperange.
-He didn't play here for long before returning to the club where it all started, US Forbach, in November 2022.
+He didn't play here for long before returning to the club where it all started, Forbach, in November 2022.

 In June 2023, Morabit signed back to his former club, SSEP Hombourg-Haut.